-- Phase 2 of the Cross Tay Link Road (Destiny Bridge) project is continuing to progress well and is on programme for completion in Spring 2025.
+- 231 business start-ups were supported by Business Gateway; this is a reduction compared to the 2022/23 figure of 250 but remains at the same level of other Tayside local authorities.
+Additionally, we provide funding to Growbiz to support start-up micro enterprises/self-employed individuals and social enterprises in rural Perth and Kinross.
+Support is also provided for enterprising culture in young people and in rural communities. - Phase 2 of the Cross Tay Link Road project was completed and the new Destiny Bridge and Kingsway opened in March 2025.
 A key part of the project has been the delivery of a number of benefits relating to local spend and employment during construction.
-Design work has started on Phase 3 (Bertha Park Link) with completion of specimen design in October 2024. - We invested £80,000 in improvements at Broxden Park + Ride site for the increasing intercity network which includes electric bus services.
+The project has been shortlisted for as series of industry awards.
+Construction has started on Phase 3 (Bertha Park Link) with completion anticipated end of 2026. - We invested £80,000 in improvements at Broxden Park and Ride site for the increasing intercity network which includes electric bus services.
 This included bus/coach and passenger accessibility improvements along with provision of two additional bus/coach bays. - Perth Museum opened its doors on 30 March 2024, the £27 million redevelopment project included £10 million funding through the Tay Cities Region deal.
 The museum is managed in a partnership between Perth and Kinross Council and Culture Perth and Kinross and created just under 30 new jobs.
-Since opening, the museum has already welcomed more than 50,000 visitors and was recently awarded five stars by Visit Scotland. - 40 clients were supported through our Skills Passport project (funded by the UK Shared Prosperity Fund), 32 unemployed individuals were supported and received funding for training, and 8 individuals were supported into selfemployment.
+Since opening, the museum has already welcomed more than 250,000 visitors and was awarded five stars by Visit Scotland, as well as being shortlisted for the prestigious Art Fund Museum of the Year prize.

+40 clients were supported through our Skills Passport project (funded by the UK Shared Prosperity Fund), 32 unemployed individuals were supported and received funding for training, and 8 individuals were supported into selfemployment.
 9 people are now in employment; however, several applicants are still in the training phase who will hopefully gain employment thereafter.